Asymmetric All-Pay Auctions with Spillovers: Applications

-\section{War of attrition with costly preparation}
+\subsection{War of attrition with costly preparation}

-To illustrate the wide applicability of our framework, we first explore extensions to the classical war of attrition (henceforth WoA).
-The WoA first appeared in theoretical biology to explain how individual selection works in favor of animal species that outlast others (\cite{maynard1974theory}).
-In Economics, WoAs have since been popularized in the study of bargaining \parencite{abreu2000bargaining, kambe2019n}, filibusters \parencite{bulow1999generalized}, delays in the implementation of stabilizing macroeconomic policies \parencite{alesina1991why} exit, competition and price wars \parencite{fudenberg1986theory, ghemawat1985exit}, boycotts and activism \parencite{egorov2017private}, among others.

 The canonical war of attrition is a game between two players $i=1,2$.
-Each picks a score\footnote{In the classic war of attrition, in general each player will chose an exit time.} in $[0,\infty)$ and the player $i$ to select the largest score $s_i$ wins an amount that depends on the loser's choice $s_{-i}$.\footnote{Again in the classic war of attrition, this value is typically the fixed value of a prize, time-discounted for however much the losing opponent lasted in the game.} A player's payoff function is thus given by:
+Each picks a score, which represents an exit time, in $[0,\infty)$ and the player $i$ to select the largest score $s_i$ wins an amount that is decreasing in the loser's choice $s_{-i}$ and constant in her own.
+A player's payoff function is thus given by:

 where $f_i, \ell_i$ are strictly decreasing, continuously differentiable functions such that $f_i(s) > \ell_i(s)$, $\lim_{s\to\infty} \ell_i(s) = -\infty$, $\ell_i(0) = 0$, and $\alpha_i = 1 - \alpha_{-i} \in (0,1)$.